 Melatonin and Pain in Endometriosis

-Specifically, melatonin reduces pain at the level of brain neurons by reducing the brain derived neurotrophic factor (BDNF) level.
-Using 10mg of melatonin daily improved sleep quality, and reduced the risk of needed a pharmaceutical analgesic by 80%.
+Specifically, melatonin reduces pain at the level of brain neurons by reducing the brain-derived neurotrophic factor (BDNF) level.
+Using 10mg of melatonin daily improved sleep quality, and reduced the risk of needing a pharmaceutical analgesic by 80%.